jvalkeal/spring-security-pat/README.md

 The API server includes endpoints that illustrate the differences between browser-based and command-line client requests.

-These sample are configured to use hostnames `idserver` and `apiserver` to work around issues with _JSESSION_ cookie to not get mangled with servers as browser cookies are bound to hostnames and servers share a same context path.
+> **_IMPORTANT:_**  These samples are configured to use hostnames `idserver` and `apiserver` to work around issues with _JSESSIONID_ cookie not get mangled with servers as browser cookies are bound to hostnames thus using `localhost` for both would not work.

-Have somthing like this in your _hosts_ file:
+Have something like this in your _hosts_ file:

 ```
 127.0.0.1	localhost idserver apiserver